swiftlang/swift-evolution/proposals/0411-isolated-default-values.md

 #### Default value isolation in synthesized initializers

 For structs, default initializer expressions for stored properties are used as default argument values to the compiler-generated memberwise initializer.
-For structs and classes that have a compiler-generated no-parameter initializer, the default initializer expressions are also used in the syntheszied `init()` body.
+For structs and classes that have a compiler-generated no-parameter initializer, the default initializer expressions are also used in the synthesized `init()` body.

 If any of the type's stored properties with non-`Sendable` type are actor isolated, or if any of the isolated default initializer expressions are actor isolated, then the compiler-synthesized initializer(s) must also be actor isolated.
 For example: